 |

+At JOF, our mission is simple but urgent: to close the MSK education gap so every clinician is equipped to diagnose, treat, and prevent the muscle, bone, and joint conditions that affect millions of people worldwide.
+By empowering healthcare professionals with better training, we’re helping patients move better, live well, and thrive.
 Our 8th Annual Canes Gala, held on October 26, 2025, was a big hit!
 This family-friendly Halloween celebration at Creekside Commons was the perfect way to spend a Sunday afternoon, sharing good food, laughter, and community spirit.
 Guests mingled over a festive buffet and delicious non-alcoholic drinks, browsed the silent auction table, and enjoyed reconnecting with friends old and new.

 The event program was filled with inspiration and insight.
 Our emcee Tim Hart opened the program with introductions and reflections on JOF’s 27-year journey.
 Elisabeth Andreason shared a heartfelt donor’s perspective, followed by Kathleen Geier, Rachel Chen, and Sheila Teker, who shone a spotlight on our incredible students.
 Join Us for the 8th Annual Canes Gala!
 The leaves are turning, the pumpkins are out, and that can only mean one thing - Canes is back!